 The team from the US and Spain has developed a flexible ‘rectenna’ using two-dimensional molybdenum disulfide.
 A rectenna is a rectifying antenna, a device that absorbs electromagnetic energy and converts it into direct current (DC) electricity.
 The team explain that the problem with flexible, wearable devices, remote sensors and medical implants and smart medication is finding ways to power them.
 The invention of a device that could be embedded into such systems to harvest energy from the environment offers a simple solution to providing the necessary wattage for low-power devices.

 Wifi operates at two distinct frequencies, 2.4 and 5.9GHz.
 Unfortunately, while these are accessible to powered receivers of the kind we have in computers and mobile devices, those frequencies have not been accessible to flexible semiconductor rectennas.
 The problem lies in the limited transport properties of holes and electrons in such materials.
-Now, Tomás Palacios of the Massachusetts Institute of Technology and colleagues have demonstrated an atomically thin and flexible rectenna based on a molybdenum disulfide semiconducting–metallic-phase heterojunction that can generate.
+Now, Tomás Palacios of the Massachusetts Institute of Technology and colleagues have demonstrated an atomically thin and flexible rectenna based on a molybdenum disulfide semiconducting–metallic-phase heterojunction.
 Tests with the rectenna using a houshold wifi source showed that it could harvest energy from the signal and generate 48μW, and the team say that there’s still much room for improvement.

 The team explains that their device has a cut-off frequency of 10GHz, which is well above the wifi standards and represents an order of magnitude improvement over current state-of-the-art flexible rectifiers.
 Moreover, their rectenna operates at up to 8GHz, which they point out covers most of the unlicensed industrial, scientific and medical radio bands, including wifi channels.